iqasimz/housing-price-prediction-linear-regression/README.md

---A Linear Regression project to predict house prices using the Ames Housing Dataset.
+A Linear Regression project to predict house prices using the Ames Housing Dataset.

---Objectives:
+Objectives:
 	•	Predict housing prices using all the features in the dataset
 	•	Perform end-to-end data cleaning and feature encoding
 	•	Apply a log transformation to normalize target